chenmingyong0423/go-mongox-doc/docs/en/plugins/plugins.md

                Col *mongo.Collection `opt:"-"`
                Doc any
                // filter also can be used as query Filter       any
                Updates      any
                Replacement  any
+               MongoOptions any
+               ModelHook    any
             }
         ```